Wildlife Youth Education

 Along with partners from several state and federal agencies, Extension hosts: annual summer camps to allow young people to explore and learn more about wildlife and natural science; teacher workshops; homeschool science events; Scout badge workshops; in-school programming like Youth Environmental Science, wildlife classroom enrichment guest presentations, and Eko-Kids curriculum; BioBlitz discovery events; and 4-H projects about wildlife and wildlife habitat.

-EkoKids: Schoolyard Nature Guides - combined (PDF)
+EkoKids: Schoolyard Nature Guides - Page contains links to combined and individual PDFs.

 Is it a frog or a toad?
 If you stumbled on this amphibian, would you be able to call it by its correct name?
 Many people believe that frogs and toads are two different types of amphibians.
 Technically, a toad is a type of frog!
 At first glance, they may appear very similar but there are a few differences that will help distinguish one from the other.